cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 This list isn't exhaustive.
 Rather, take it in the spirit in which it’s intended -- a guide to make it easier to communicate and participate in the community.

-This code of conduct applies to all spaces managed by the ${project_name} project.
+This code of conduct applies to all spaces managed by the new_cxx_project project.
 This includes chat systems, forums, emails (on lists or between members), issue trackers, events, and any other spaces that the community uses for communication.
 It applies to all of your communication and conduct in these